shaan-accl/homework1/inspection.md

       use_sim_time
     ```

-11. Use the ROS command `ros param get /mover velocity` to get information about the `/mover` `velocity` parameter, including its type, description, and constraints
+11. Use the ROS command `ros2 param get /mover velocity` to get information about the `/mover` `velocity` parameter, including its type, description, and constraints
     ```
     Double value is: 4.5
     ```